Resources

 Miscellaneous resources

-AlertCata APP STORE – Application Alert Cata : alert and prevention, the culture of risk and resilience in your pocket
+AlertCata APP STORE Catastrophe Alert Application: alert and prevention, the culture of risk and resilience in your pocket

-First aid – IFRC.
-Application of first aid procedures in case of emergency – learning the steps to adopt and carry through quizzs – emergency numbers to contact in my area and in my travels.
+First aid – IFRCApplication of first aid actions in emergencies – learning about the actions to adopt and perform via quizzes – emergency numbers to contact in my region and during my travels.

-Voices in resilience – Podcast on the prevention of natural disasters and resilience of populations
+Voices in resilience – Podcast on the prevention of natural disasters and the resilience of populations

 Meteo Tsunami – NOAA.
-Podcast on the formation of tsunamis weather-related.
+Podcast on the formation of tsunamis of meteorological origin.
 (English)

 Preparation for and response to hurricane– NOAA.
 Podcast on preparing for hurricanes.
 (English)

-Serious Game Stop Disasters – Online game : Protect my island natural disasters
+Serious Game Stop Disasters – Online Game: Protect My Island from Natural Disasters

 Quiz on the risks – Quiz : is this what I know to recognize the risk ?